echo "ttyS0" >> /etc/securetty

 (Enter your root password)

-Now we need to copy over the prebuilt binaries from the second CD (CD-2) if you have it.
+Now we need to copy over the prebuild binaries from the second CD (CD-2) if you have it.
 First mount this CD:

 (Put CD-2 in the CD tray)# mount /mnt/cdrom

-Now copy over all prebuilt binaries from the CD to
+Now copy over all prebuild binaries from the CD to

 # cp /mnt/cdrom/packages/All/* /usr/portage/packages/All/

 Now install the packages you want.
-CD-2 contains several prebuilt binaries, for instance KDE:
+CD-2 contains several prebuild binaries, for instance KDE:

 # emerge --usepkg kde